jadecobra/python_tdd_exercises/source/AssertionError.rst

 * What is similar?
 * What is different?

-A difference between my expectations and reality (the output or behavior of the program) gives me a clue about what changes are needed to make them match
+A difference between my expectations and reality (what happens when I run the program) gives me a clue about what changes are needed to make them match

 ----